rossprogram/rossprogram.github.io/index.md

 ## Related Programs

-Several other excellent summer mathematics programs are listed on the AMS
+Some other excellent summer mathematics programs are listed on the AMS
-<a href="http://www.ams.org/programs/students/high-school/emp-mathcamps" target="_blank">mathcamps</a>
+<a href="http://www.ams.org/opportunities" target="_blank">mathcamps</a>
 webpage.
-Two of them, [PROMYS](http://www.promys.org) at Boston University, and the [Honors Summer Math Camp](https://www.txstate.edu/mathworks/camps/Summer-Math-Camps-Information/hsmc.html) at Texas State University, are very close in spirit to the Ross Program since they are run by Ross alumni.
+The two programs closely related to Ross are [PROMYS](http://www.promys.org) at Boston University, and the [Honors Summer Math Camp](https://www.txstate.edu/mathworks/camps/Summer-Math-Camps-Information/hsmc.html) at Texas State University.

 ## Questions?